New skein invariants of links: Skein theory for the generalized invariants

+\bigbreak Suppose now that the mixed crossings $i$ and $j$ belong to {\it the same pair of components} $c_i$ and $c_j$ of $L$ (recall Figure~\ref{ijjifig}).
+Then the crossing $i$ is a {\it self-crossing} in the diagram $s_j \sigma_i L$ and the crossing $j$ is a {\it self-crossing} in the diagram $s_i \sigma_j L^\prime$.
+So we are not allowed to apply (\ref{mixedskein}).
+In this case we have to reach down to the descending stacks in order to compare the polynomials $(L)$ and $(L^\prime)$, since then the skein relation of $R$ can be applied for switching back the crossings $i$ and $j$ in the diagrams $s_j \sigma_i L$ and $s_i \sigma_j L^\prime$.
+This process depends on the number of mixed crossings to be switched that are shared by the components $c_i$ and $c_j$.
+So, we proceed as follows.

-\smallbreak Suppose now that the mixed crossings $i$ and $j$ {\it belong to the same pair of components} $c_i$ and $c_j$.
-In this case we are not allowed to apply (\ref{mixedskein}) on the links $s_i L$ and $s_j L^\prime$, because the two crossings are now self-crossings.
-So we proceed as follows.
-We first prove the proposition for the case where in the initial generic diagrams $L$ and $L^\prime$ the switching of only the two mixed crossings $i$ and $j$ is needed.
-In this case the diagrams $\sigma_j \sigma_i L$ and $\sigma_i \sigma_j ^\prime$ both coincide with $d L$ and all diagrams in (\ref{ijminusji}) are descending stacks of $n-1$ crossings and of one component less than $L$, say $c-1$ in number, since $c_i$ and $c_j$ are merged together.
-So, applying on all of them the inductive hypothesis and rule~(2) of Theorem~\ref{hofr}, (\ref{ijminusji}) becomes equivalently:
+\smallbreak We first prove the proposition for the case where in the initial generic diagrams $L$ and $L^\prime$ the switching of only the two mixed crossings $i$ and $j$ is needed.
+This means that $L$ and $L^\prime$ have distance 2.
+In this case the diagrams $\sigma_j \sigma_i L$ and $\sigma_i \sigma_j L^\prime$ both coincide with $d L$ and all diagrams in (\ref{ijminusji}) are also descending stacks of one component less than $L$, namely $r-1$, since $c_i$ and $c_j$ are merged together.
+So, applying on all of them the inductive hypothesis and rule~(2) of Theorem~\ref{hofr}, (\ref{ijminusji}) becomes the formula below by substituting the stack evaluations.

-Applying now the skein relation of $R$ on self-crossing $i$ of $s_j L^\prime$ and on self-crossing $j$ of $s_i L$ we have:
+We are now in the position to {\it switch back} the self-crossing $i$ of the diagram $s_j \sigma_i L$ and the self-crossing $j$ of the diagram $s_i \sigma_j L^\prime$, by applying now the skein relation on the level of $R$: